Serving Burlington, Oakville & Surrounding Areas

 I would suggest that you go through the exercise yourself to determine your “ideal” retirement spending target.
-What I have found, is that people spend less on themselves than they think, but require more capital than they realize to fund a 30 plus year retirement.
+I have found that people spend less on themselves than they think but require more capital than they realize to fund a 30-plus year retirement.

 This material is provided for general information and is subject to change without notice.
 Every effort has been made to compile this material from reliable sources however no warranty can be made as to its accuracy or completeness.
 Before acting on any of the above, please make sure to see me for individual financial advice based on your personal circumstances.

 Insurance products and services are provided through Assante Estate and Insurance Services.
 Inc.